wayne0516/AIInventoryLocatorChatbot/README.md

 4. Lastly is to run the command "python app.py" and open the local host (http://127.0.0.1:5000 for me)

-5. The chatbot is now runnable!"# AIInventoryLocatorChatbot"
+5. The chatbot is now runnable!